-- Test if you now can attach to the GPU and listen to debug events by executing the following command:gdbserver-gt --attach :1234 1The output below indicates successful attachment:Attached; pid = 1 Listening on port 1234
+- Test if you now can attach to the GPU and listen to debug events by executing the following command:If you have not already done so, set up your CLI environment by sourcing thesetvarsscript located in the root of your toolkit installation.Linux (sudo): source /opt/intel/oneapi/setvars.sh Linux (user): source ~/intel/oneapi/setvars.shgdbserver-gt --attach :1234 1The output below indicates successful attachment:Attached; pid = 1 Listening on port 1234

 Compile the Program with Debug Information

 - For debugging on GPU:Pass the-cl-opt-disableand-cl-kernel-debug-enableflags to the device compiler.
-For example:dpcpp -g -O0 -fsycl-targets=spir64_gen-unknown-unknown-sycldevice \ -Xs "-device kbl -internal_options -cl-kernel-debug-enable -options -cl-opt-disable" \ array-transform.cpp -o array-transform-cl-kernel-debug-enableflag is required to run the application under the debugger.
-If it is not passed, the kernel cannot be offloaded to GPU during the debugging session, resulting in a runtime error.
+For example:dpcpp -g -O0 -fsycl-targets=spir64_gen-unknown-unknown-sycldevice \ -Xs "-device kbl -internal_options -cl-kernel-debug-enable -options -cl-opt-disable" \ array-transform.cpp -o array-transformAhead-of-Time compilation requires the OpenCL™ Offline (OC Compiler LOC).
+For more information, refer the section "Install OpenCL™ Offline Compiler (OCLOC)" of the Installation Guide.

 - For debugging on CPU, no additional actions are required.

-This document describes the basic scenarios to follow while debugging DPC++ and OpenCL with GDB*.
+This document describes the basic scenarios to follow while debugging DPC++ and OpenCL with Intel® Distribution for GDB*.

-This document describes all common tasks that you can complete with GDB* and provides necessary technical details..
+This document describes all common tasks that you can complete with Intel® Distribution for GDB* and provides necessary technical details..

-The notes contain the most up-to-date information about GDB* as part of the Intel® oneAPI Base Toolkit (Beta).
+The notes contain the most up-to-date information about Intel® Distribution for GDB* as part of the Intel® oneAPI Base Toolkit.

-This page contain brief introduction on Intel® oneAPI Toolkits (Beta) and links to useful resources.
+This page contains brief introduction on Intel® oneAPI Toolkits and links to useful resources.